MrMoneyDeveloper/FrankTheLocalLLM-main/README.md

 Upload a ZIP archive to `/api/import` containing Markdown or PDF files.
 The server extracts each document, splits it by headings, de-duplicates chunks and queues embedding jobs in Celery.
-Vectors are stored in Postgres using the pgvector extension.
+Vectors are stored in a local Chroma index.